neue-welt/teleprompter/README.md

 ```
 Open a browser and navigate to [http://localhost:3030](http://localhost:3030).
 There you will se the primary user interface

+## dockerized
+We run the project in a k8 cluster.
+To build the correspondig docker container run
 ## Origin & Credits
 The project mainly base on the [feather-js chat demo](https://github.com/feathersjs/feathers).
 We use mongo instead of netDB and changed the behaviour of the frontend.
 But most of the credits goes to [feathersjs](https://github.com/feathersjs)